-It is instructive to view the benefit estimates on the basis of a single point benefit estimate as discussed in Section 4.1.
-The term single point estimate is used to denote a benefit calculation at only one point in the future time frame.
-In Section 4.1, a 20 year single point benefit estimate was suggested.
-For the example presented here, the 20 year time is measured from 1985 (the year $Y_1$ in Figure 3.1) so that the single point estimate would be conducted for the year 2005.
+It is instructive to view the benefit estimates on the basis of a single-point benefit estimate as discussed in section 4.1.
+The term single-point estimate is used to denote a benefit calculation at only one point in the future time frame.
+In section 4.1, a 20-year single-point benefit estimate was suggested.
+For the example presented here, the 20-year time interval is measured from 1985 (the year $Y_1$ in figure 3.1) so that the single-point estimate would be conducted for the year 2005.
 The question then arises as to the interpretation of the benefits knowing only a single estimate.

-From Table 5.12, the benefit estimates are "no change" for the outdoor sound exposure, and for the indoor exposure, a change in Level Weighted Population of 2.01 M and a change of Noise Impact index of 6.2 percent.
-As mentioned in Section 3.4 and indicated in Figure 3.1, the 20 year time span is expected to be well within the range for which benefits will continually increase.
+From table 5.12, the benefit estimates are "no change" for the outdoor sound exposure, and for the indoor exposure, a change in Level Weighted Population of 2.01 M and a change of Noise Impact Index of 6.2 percent.
+As mentioned in section 3.4 and indicated in figure 3.1, the 20-year time span is expected to be well within the range for which benefits will continually increase.
 This statement, however, applies to absolute measures of benefit such as the Level Weighted Population.
 For the Noise Impact Index benefit measure, we note that this value seems to be approaching a constant with increasing time.
-This constant, in the example problem, is something slightly above the value of 6 percent of the population exposed to outdoor levels greater than 55 dB.
+This constant, in the example problem, is something slightly above the value of 6 percent of the population exposed to outdoor levels greater that 55 dB.

-Hence, as an approximation, if one conducts a single point estimate, one should state the estimate in terms of the absolute measure of the Level Weighted Population emphasizing that this absolute measure is continually increasing proportional to the rate of the benefit estimate based on the Noise Impact Index.
-One may be more confident, of course, if they conduct a complete time-stream analysis.
+Hence, as an approximation, if one conducts a single-point estimate, one should state the estimate in terms of the absolute measure of the Level Weighted Population emphasizing that this absolute measure is continually increasing proportional to the rate of change of the benefit estimate based on the Noise Impact Index.
+One may be more confident, of course, if a complete time-stream analysis is performed.

-Table 5.1 Estimated Population [Variable] Distribution to Highway Traffic Noise (Reference e 12).
+Table 5.1.
+Estimated Population Distribution to Highway Traffic Noise (reference 12)